dsol-cpu/dsol-cpu/README.md

 ## About me:
-- Currently looking for Software Engineer roles
+- Currently looking for Software Engineer roles with 2 yoe
 <br />

 ## Languages and Tools: